How to Switch Between Git Worktrees

 # Open each worktree in its own VS Code window

-code /home/user/project-hotfixJetBrains IDEs (IntelliJ, WebStorm, etc.) work similarly — open each worktree directory as a separate project.
+code /home/you/code/acme-reviewJetBrains IDEs (IntelliJ, WebStorm, etc.) work similarly — open each worktree directory as a separate project.
 The IDE automatically detects the correct Git branch for each window.

 Tips for Fast Switching